 5.18.4.1.1.
-Metallic mineral mining operations are permitted only in District(s) as provided for in the use table in Section 3.2.
-Land Use Controls.
+Metallic mineral mining operations are permitted only in District(s) as provided for in Table 3.2.
 In addition to provisions and procedures below, a metallic mineral mining operation requires a Conditional Use Permit from the Town of Denmark Planning Board in accordance with the applicable provisions for Conditional Use Permits provided for in this Ordinance.

 5.18.4.1.2.
-Before applying for a metallic mineral mining operation, the applicant must obtain an advanced exploration permit from MDEP and any applicable mining permit from the MDEP in accordance with the Maine Metallic Mineral Mining Rules or successor.
+Before applying for a metallic mineral mining operation, the Applicant must obtain an advanced exploration permit from MDEP and any applicable mining permit from the MDEP in accordance with the Maine Metallic Mineral Mining Rules or successor.

 5.18.4.1.3.
-At least 20 days prior to the date of the next Planning Board meeting the applicant must submit to the Town of Denmark Planning Board ten copies of an application technical and operational data prepared by Mainelicensed qualified professionals.
-The applicant must notify, by certified USPS first class mail, return receipt requested, all owners of property located within or partially within 1,000 feet of any property line of the proposed operation.
+At least 20 days prior to the date of the next Planning Board meeting the Applicant must submit to the Town of Denmark Planning Board ten copies of an application technical and operational data prepared by Mainelicensed qualified professionals.
+The Applicant must notify, by certified USPS first class mail, return receipt requested, all owners of property located within or partially within 1,000 feet of any property line of the proposed operation.
 The notice must contain a brief description of the operation, a map identifying the location of the proposed operation, and the date and time of the next Planning Board meeting concerning the application.
-The applicant must submit copies of such notices and copies of return receipts and a plan of the noticed properties within 7 days of the next Planning Board meeting concerning the application.
+The Applicant must submit copies of such notices and copies of return receipts and a plan of the noticed properties within 7 days of the next Planning Board meeting concerning the application.